Is Gamification effective? What is the brain science proving its well-deserved hype for high-impact learning?

 The brain can only handle a finite amount of information.
 If the cognitive load is too great, the learner could miss information, resulting in incomplete training.
-One way that gamification can deal with cognitive load is to present the learning in a more game-like, challenge-based format.
+One way that gamification can deal with cognitive overload is to present the learning in a more game-like, challenge-based format.
 Along with the other neurological benefits of gamification, this approach helps to chunk the learning into smaller pieces that are easier to retain.

 10. Games teach work skills

+Last, but not least, gamification is effective because games teach us some essential work skills!
 The workforce is filling with people who grew up playing complex video games that require a lot of intricate coordination.
 By commanding a Roman army to victory or managing the facilities of a virtual city, players can gain skills like resource management and prioritisation.

 “These young people may be better equipped to switch between tasks easily, adapt to new information, and modify their strategy as new input comes in.” – Judy Willis, M.D., American Academy of Neurology

 With gamification and game-based learning producing some outstanding results, the scientific community is conducting more and more research into the power of gameplay in non-game scenarios.

 We’ve looked at how gamification applies key principles of neuroscience to explain why it’s so effective.
 What this tells us is that gamification can provide high-impact engagement!
 But where do we go from here?
 Now is the best time to use it for your workplace or business!